Non-innocent ligand: Redox reactions of complexes of innocent vs. non-innocent ligands

 [Co(NH3)6]3+/[Co(NH3)6]2+.
 Ammonia is innocent in this transformation.

 Redox non-innocent behavior of ligands is illustrated by nickel bis(stilbenedithiolate) ([Ni(S2C2Ph2)2]z).
-As all bis(1,2-dithiolene) complexes of nd8 metal ions, three oxidation states can be identified: z = 2-, 1-, and 0.
-If the ligands are always considered to be dianionic (as is done in formal oxidation state counting), then z = 0 requires that that nickel has a formal oxidation state of +IV.
-The formal oxidation state of the central nickel atom therefore ranges from +II to +IV in the above transformations (see Figure).
+As all bis(1,2-dithiolene) complexes of nd8 metal ions, three oxidation states can be identified: z = −2, −1, and 0.
+If the ligands are always considered to be dianionic (as is done in formal oxidation state counting), then z = 0 requires that that nickel has a formal oxidation state of +4.
+The formal oxidation state of the central nickel atom therefore ranges from +2 to +4 in the above transformations (see Figure).
 However, the formal oxidation state is different from the real (spectroscopic) oxidation state based on the (spectroscopic) metal d-electron configuration.
 The stilbene-1,2-dithiolate behaves as a redox non-innocent ligand, and the oxidation processes actually take place at the ligands rather than the metal.
 This leads to the formation of ligand radical complexes.
 The charge-neutral complex (z =0), showing a partial singlet diradical character, is therefore better described as a Ni2+ derivative of the radical anion S2C2Ph2•−.
 The diamagnetism of this complex arises from anti-ferromagnetic coupling between the unpaired electrons of the two ligand radicals.